 A. Some unregulated legal activities such as appearing at Tribunals, County Court Small Claims, Trademark and Patent Agents can be performed by Paralegals, unsupervised.
 Paralegals do not have the right of audience in any Court.
-Private individuals, known as Litigants in Person, can represent themselves at Tribunals, County Court Small Claims and make applications for Trademarks and Patents.
-If someone is not entirely confident of representing themselves in these environments, they can be assisted by a 'Litigation Friend' or given advice by a 'McKenzie Friend'.
+Private individuals, known as Litigants in Person, can represent themselves at Tribunals, County Court Small Claims or in other areas.
+If someone is not entirely confident, or capable of representing themselves in these environments, they can be assisted by a 'Litigation Friend' or given advice by a 'McKenzie Friend'.
 McKenzie Friends are not able to make any representation to a Court unless specifically authorised by the Court in some limited instances.

 Many such paralegals can voluntarily register themselves as members of a Membership body or on a paralegal register in order to build trust and maintain confidence in the level of services they provide.
 Such registers are voluntary.